Lorenz-127/Student-X/README.md

 ### Honourable mentions

-- I would like to thank my mentor Luke Buchana, who adapted to my learning pace
+- I would like to thank my mentor Luke Buchanan, who adapted to my learning pace

 - Vernell for his valuable and patient advice and tips to find the right solution.
 [LinkedIn](https://www.linkedin.com/in/vernellclark/) [GitHub](https://github.com/VCGithubCode)
 - Dimitris for his moral and technical support [LinkedIn](https://www.linkedin.com/in/dimitrios-thlivitis/) [GitHub](https://github.com/Dimitris112)